AjithNarayan-V/BlogPost-Application/README.md

   - `POST /posts`: Allows users to create a new blog post.
   - `DELETE /posts/:id`: Deletes a blog post by its ID.

-### Database:
-- **SQLite**: A lightweight, file-based relational database that is perfect for small projects due to its ease of setup and low maintenance.
-The platform uses an SQLite database to store blog post data, with fields for `id`, `title`, and `content`.

 ## Features